rickyzhang82/CodeDependencyVisualizer/README.md

 Dependencies
 ------------
-- python 2.7
+- python 2.7 and 3.6
-- clang version 3.5
+- clang version 3.5+
 - graphvitz (for the dot tool) to be able to transform the generated dot file to an image
+- ccsyspath

-Just tested on Linux.
+Just tested on Linux and Mac OS X.

 Usage
 -----